zxcvbnius/slate/source/index.md

 The `Message` class represents a message within a chat room (modeled by the `Chat` class) between two or more participants within Diuit.

-## DiuitMessagingAPICallback
+## Callback

-DiuitMessagingAPICallback attach to each Diuit API function.
-According different type of function, DiuitMessagingAPICallback will return different type of result.
+Callback attach to each Diuit API function.
+According different type of function, Callback will return different type of result.
 For example, a chat room may get inserted, or a message may get sent or marked as readed.
 DiuitAPI receives events on the main thread by default.
-The callback , running in BackgroundThread responses result on a BackgroundThread.
+The callback, running in BackgroundThread responses result on a BackgroundThread.